nastasiadanilova/security-log-generator/README.md

 # security log generator

-a tool for simulating linux security events and testing monitoring systems. generates realistic log files based on 15 attack scenarios and sends them to two siem systems — kibana and graylog. all alert rules are created automatically on startup.
+a tool for simulating linux security events and testing monitoring systems. generates realistic log files based on 15 attack scenarios and sends them to two siem systems: kibana and graylog. all alert rules are created automatically on startup.

 ---